MetaMask/metamask-docs/services/reference/arbitrum/quickstart.md

 ### cURL

-Run the following command in your terminal.
-Replace `YOUR-API-KEY` with your actual Infura API key.
+Run the following command in your terminal, replacing `YOUR-API-KEY` with your actual Infura API key:

 ```bash
 curl https://arbitrum-mainnet.infura.io/v3/YOUR-API-KEY \